jason-kerney/joyeuse/bin/types.md

 ```

 #### base-isDistinctItemArray ####
-This function determins if this is an array containing items with no duplicates.
+This function determines if this is an array containing items with no duplicates.
 This returns true if the array is empty or contains only unique items.

 signature:
 ```